-A match code must be a code type which the ICR can evaluate and may contain a maximum of the following number of lines in the range 32 to 137 dec.:
+A match code must be a code type which the ICR can evaluate and may contain a maximum of the following number of characters in the range 32 to 137 dec.:

 - For 2-D codes (DataMatrix ECC 200), max.
 1 556 data bytes - For bar codes, max.
-50 characters
+50 characters (The length of readable code is reduced with respect to the decodable length as a result of the distance-dependent dimensions of the reading area (see examples in Table 9-2, Page 9-2).